jacobpatterson1549/jpeg-junkify/README.md

 ## Running

-The executable application runs on the command line.
+The application runs on the command line.
 Run it with the `-h` parameter for more information: `./build/jpeg-junkify -h`

 Examples:
 * `./build/jpeg-junkify -b 3M -in-dir ~/Desktop/maps/ -out-dir ~/Desktop/out/`